 - Matt Levinson, From Fear to Facebook

-After five years of research, we are thrilled to announce that WA will implement a 1:1 Technology Initiative in the 2013-2014 school year.
-This means that next school year all WA students will have the privilege of having a computing device as one of their key learning tools.
+After five years of research, we are thrilled to announce that WA has implemented a 1:1 Technology Initiative in the 2013-2014 school year.
+This means that this school year all WA students will have the privilege of having a computing device as one of their key learning tools.

-The characteristics of a 21st Century student encapsulates many things, but at the forefront of the skill set of such a student is the ability to use technology as a productivity tool, not just a social networking and gaming tool.
+The characteristics of a 21st century student are many, but at the forefront of the skill set of such a student is the ability to use technology as a productivity tool, not just a social networking and gaming tool.
 The Wheaton Academy student needs to learn how to use technology appropriately and in a way that helps them achieve the goals of thinking critically and working with others in a collaborative environment.
-But what does it mean to use technology appropriately in for the Wheaton Academy student?
+But what does it mean to use technology appropriately for the Wheaton Academy student?

 - It means to use technology creatively and in a way that reflects the goals of their courses by showing enriched learning and depth of thinking.